Interview Query

 can_shift(A, B) == False

-This problem is relatively simple if we work out the underlying algorithm that allows us to easily check for string shifts between the strings A and B. First off, we have to set baseline conditions for string shifting.
-Strings A and B must both be the same length and consist of the same letters.
-We can check for the former by setting a condition statement when the length of A and B are equivalent.
+This problem is relatively simple if we work out the underlying algorithm that allows us to check for string shifts between strings A and B easily.
+First off, we have to set baseline conditions for string shifting.
+Strings A and B must have the same length and letters.
+We can check for the former by setting a condition statement when the lengths of A and B are equivalent.

-23. Given two strings, string1 and string2, determine if there exists a one to one character mapping between each character of string1 to string2.
+23. Given two strings, string1 and string2, determine if a one-to-one character mapping exists between each character of string1 to string2.

 Example: